Rona Jaffe award for emerging writers is discontinued - WTMJ

 For the past quarter century, the Jaffe Foundation had annually awarded six or more women grants up to $30,000 each to give them more time to write.
 The awards were established by Rona Jaffe, a novelist who died in 2005.

+Biss, known for her award-winning essay collection “Notes from No Man’s Land” and other nonfiction, received a Jaffe grant in 2002.
+On Tuesday, she called it a “major turning point” in her career that enabled her to break a “cycle” of part-time jobs and to focus on writing.

+“It is not an exaggeration to say that the Jaffe Award changed my life.
+The fact that this award was specifically for emerging women writers made it particularly important,” she told the AP.

-One of the 1995 recipients, poet Erin Belieu, told The Associated Press that while coming of age as a writer “nothing was more important” to her than the award and Jaffe’s “support and generosity.”
+One of the 1995 recipients, poet Erin Belieu, said that that “nothing was more important” to her early development as a writer than the award and Jaffe’s “support and generosity.”

 “She gave me the space and time just when I needed it to delve deeply into my poetry, allowing me not to work three jobs in Boston simultaneously just to barely make rent,” Belieu said.